Malang: Climate

 The Climate in Malang city features tropical monsoon climate (Am) as the climate precipitation throughout the year is greatly influenced by the monsoon, bordering with subtropical highland climate (Cwb).
 The driest month is August with precipitation total 26 mm, while the wettest month is January with precipitation total 400 mm.
 The temperature is moderated by the altitude, as the city is located at 506 m above sea level.
 The hottest month is October with average 24.8 °C, while the coolest month is July with average 22.6 °C.

 Administration

-The city of Malang is currently led by Mayor Sutiaji, which will serve his term from 2018 to 2023.
-The city's legislative body, the Malang City Regional People's Representative Council, has 45 seats, dominated by PDI Perjuangan (11 seats), PKB (6 seats), and Golkar Party (5 seats).
+The city of Malang was previously led by Mayor Sutiaji from 2018 until 2023.
+The city's legislative body, the DPRD Kota Malang has 45 seats, in which dominated by PDI-P (11 seats), PKB (6 seats), and Golkar Party (5 seats).
 The members are elected every five years.

-Malang is divided into five districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census.
+Malang is divided into five districts (kecamatan), tabulated below with their areas and their populations at the 2020 Census.
+The table also includes the locations of the district administrative centres, the number of administrative villages or subdistricts (urban kelurahan) in each district, and their postal codes.